silexlabs/www.silex.me-2020/pages/self-hosted-instances-silex-free-website-builder.md

   paid services by the community for the community.</h2>"
 hero-cta: <p><a href="/instances/#list" title="Silex self hosted community instances">Community
   instances</a></p>
-text: <h3>Anyone can host an instance of Silex, to give back to the community or to offer a service built on top of Silex.</h3><p>Here are the instances we know about.
+text: <h3>Anyone can host an instance of Silex</h3><p>Give back to the community or create a service built on top of Silex.</p><p>Here are the instances we know about.
   Feel free to <a href="/contact/#form" title="">contact us and submit your own</a>.</p>
 items:
 - image: "/uploads/silex-icon-2018-4x.png"